 The Town of Manchester owns and operates its sewer system and limits service to the corporate boundary.
 The Manchester SSA area comprises about 1,301 acres located in the northeast corner of the county along MD 30 and serves 1,869 EDUs.
 Manchester WWTP capacity is 0.500 MGD.
-Average flow in 2021 was 0.269 MGD.
+Average flow is 0.269 MGD.